 Telus Yellow Pages were downsizing and 10 decades of old Alberta telephone books were given to the volunteer group Medicine Hat Telus Community Ambassators.
 The Ambassitors in turn donated the phone books and their shelving units to the Medicine Hat Genealogical Society to be scanned and stored as one unit.
 The project will be ongoing until complete.

 All rights reserved.
 These digital copies of the Alberta Telephone Directories is the sole ownership of the Medicine Hat Genealogical Society and any unauthorized reproduction in whole or part is prohibited.
 All information presented is for your personal use only.

-Phase I of the Phone Book Project will take many more months to complete.
+Phase IV of the Phone Book Project has been completed.
+Phase V will begin with the finishing of the Yellow Pages.
 All donations will go to the Digitization Project Committee at 974 - 13 ST SW, Medicine Hat, T1A 7G8.
 A tax receipt can be given upon request.